Elizabeth Fraser Williamson, Sculptor, Poet, Educator (1914 to 2000)

-Pieces of her work can be viewed at the Scarborough Civic Centre Rotunda and Mezzanine, Cedar Ridge Creative Centre and Albert Campbell Library.
+Pieces of her work can be viewed at the Scarborough Civic Centre Mezzanine, Cedar Ridge Creative Centre and Albert Campbell Library.
 More sculptures are in private collections in Canada, United States, Bermuda, and United Kingdom.

 Joseph and Wolf Lebovic Foundation collection of 182 of her sculptures is incorporated into the City of Toronto Culture Collections.

 “There’s A Legend in My Spine” Copies in National Art Gallery, Ontario Art Gallery, Toronto Public Library

 Films: “Pathway from Within”, and “Sculptures of Elizabeth Fraser Williamson” artsonfilm.com Copies in National Art Gallery of Canada, Art Gallery of Ontario, Toronto Public Library